arisukarno25/learn-git/README.md

 b.
 Instalation and first configuration in git

-Enjoy to collaborate with your team !!
+Enjoy to collaborate with your team and have a nice day !!